|What's Gigg Lane

 Post Code for SAT NAV: BL9 9HR

-itself, so most fans travelling by train are likely to
+Bury itself, so most fans travelling by train are

-end up at one of the Manchester stations.
-Bury
+likely to end up at one of the Manchester stations.

-Metrolink is served by trams from Manchester Victoria
+Bury Metrolink is served by trams from Manchester

-Station is about a 10-15 minute walk from the ground.
+Metrolink Station is about a 10-15 minute walk from

 Head up the escalator from the platform and then left proceeding through the Bus Station.
 On exiting the bus station turn left and go across the the traffic lights signposted (A58) onto Knowsley Street.
 At the end of Knowsley Street, turn left onto Manchester Road signposted A56 Manchester.
 On reaching set of traffic lights with the Pack Horse Hotel, then on just passing the hotel bear left onto a small narrow street called Heaton Fold.
 At the bottom of this street turn left onto Gigg Lane and the ground is a short distance down on the right.
 Thanks to Adam Hodson for supplying the directions.